D7460N/D7460N.dev/ADD.md

 Andy Wachowski & Larry Wachowski
 >

-Given a (front-loading) JAMstack architecture and the ability to 'react' to dynamic changes with :has(), contextual view-port units, and other new and upcoming features, it would be interesting to see how much GUI and business logic can be off-loaded onto pure native CSS.
-That would be an interesting experiment.
+> Given a (front-loading) JAMstack architecture and the ability to passively 'react' to dynamic changes with `:has()` (without JS), container queries, contextual view-port units, and other new exciting upcoming features, it is time to finally find out how much GUI and business logic can be off-loaded onto pure native CSS.<br />
+~ Unknown

 <br />